1. How to Write an Academic Cover Letter in the UK

 Actions like these are often taken in response to a problem or challenge, but they needn’t be.
 The most important thing is that you quantify everything you can, the benefits that your employer gained as a result of your actions first and foremost.
 Use something like a CAR statement to help with the structure.

 Just starting your teaching and/or research career?
 Open your academic cover letter with your passion for the work of either teaching or research (or both) and the institution to which you’re applying.
 Include a relevant achievement from your casual teaching work or studies.
 Describe how you’d make a good fit with institution.
+It's not a general cover letter where you only discuss your skills, but rather an opportunity to show how your unique experiences, professional goals, and values align with the culture and vision of the institution.

 If you have no experience at all, then substitute a belief statement for your professional achievement.
 Whether you have experience or not, be sure to mention it if you were referred to the role by someone within the institution.